Matt0550/Streaming-API/readme.md

 ```
 You will now be automatically redirected to the website

+## Support
+If you need help, you can contact me on Discord: Matt05#6501

+Or you can open an issue on GitHub or send me an email at mail@matt05.ml

 ## Legacy version
 A old version of the API is available at the following address: https://github.com/Matt0550/streaming-api-legacy

 The old version is no longer maintained and no longer works.